 Whereas, is running free OpenStack with KVM on old hardware and getting the same or better performance a better ROI?
 Absolutely YES!

-To clarify, I’m only bringing up old hardware because not everyone can buy new UCS hardware.
+To clarify, I’m only bringing up old server hardware because not everyone can buy new UCS hardware.
 Some IT teams don’t have SNO to play with and are still running production on hardware they have had for 5 – 7 years.

 Is there anything wrong with getting 2 – 3 more years out of your old hardware?
 Well, yes and no!